Hey! Hope you are having an awesome time.

 - 4 Parameters to look for in a multimeter

-You know, a multimeter is the first cool tool you are introduced to when you start learning electronics.
-It is the most fundamental tool and, in my opinion, you just cannot go with electronics without learning or having a decent multimeter.
+Like I said, it is the most fundamental tool.
+You just cannot go with electronics without learning or having a decent multimeter.

 Because, depending on your every electronics project, you will have to measure resistances, voltages, currents, inductances, capacitances and check the continuity.